de-dh/CYD2-MPY-LVGL/README.md

 The prebuild version of the MPY-LVGL firmware needs to be downloaded from the aforementioned site.
 I didn't upload them since I don't hold the copyright.

-Here are direct download links for non-german users (use one of the first three versions for CYD/CYD2):
+Here are direct download links from Stefan's Blog for non-german users (use one of the first three versions for CYD/CYD2):

 - [Esp32WROOM](https://stefan.box2code.de/wp-content/uploads/2023/11/lv_micropython-WROOM.zip)
 - [Esp32WROOM + espnow](https://stefan.box2code.de/wp-content/uploads/2024/04/lv_micropython-WROOM_EspNow.zip)